 Branding is a Structure that does not change.

 However its contents can change.
 'Same but different'.

-Here’s is an explanation using an advertisement that appears monthly in a magazine.
+Here’s is an explanation of Branding using an advertisement that appears monthly in a magazine.

 Imagine it's a 1 page Ad, divided into 4 squares

 Quadrant 1 is always a headline, it changes monthly

 Quadrant 2 is always a photograph, it changes monthly